GINARTeam/docs/README.md

 # Documentation

-With the GINAR service, users can quickly build a verifiably fair application for different scenarios.
+With the GINAR random number generation service, users can quickly build a verifiably fair application for different scenarios.
 The purpose of this documentation is step by step guide you how to use and operate your application business with GINAR service.
-The documentation is divided in the following sections:
+The documentation is divided into the following sections:

 **Introduction** – An overall GINAR service overview

 **General Concepts** – The main concepts used by GINAR

-**API User Dashboard** – The step by step instruction how to use GINAR dashboard
+**API User Dashboard** – Step by step instruction how to use GINAR dashboard

-**Integration** – The step by step instruction how to integrate GINAR with your services
+**Integration** – Step by step instruction how to integrate GINAR with your applications & services

-**Verification Tool** – How to verify your random number through GINAR Random Verification Tool
+**Verification Tool** – How to verify your random number through GINAR Random Number Verification Tool

-**My Profile** – Allow you to update/edit your personal information with GINAR
+**My Profile** – Allow you to update/edit your personal information

-**Help** – Get up to date FAQs and how to access GINAR sales & support windows
+**Help** – Get up to date FAQs and how to contact sales & support windows